 Guidance: Sodium fluorosilicate should not be used in saturators due to its poor solubility.

-he saturator shall not be operated in a manner that undissolved chemical is drawn into the pump suction line.[NEW]
+The saturator shall not be operated in a manner that undissolved chemical is drawn into the pump suction line.[NEW]

 The make-up water supply line shall, at a minimum, terminate at least two pipe diameters above the solution tank or have backflow protection.